Planning a trip to Seoul, Korea?

 Following in the footsteps of tourists traveling in Seoul, we have selected about 40 places.

 Many of these places are located inside the Hanyang-Doseong, marked by the red line on the map above.
 This is true even if they are modern buildings or institutions.
-Therefore, I will list them by separating those located inside the Hanyang-Doseong and those outside.
+Therefore, We will list them by separating those located inside the Hanyang-Doseong and those outside.
 (Hanyang is the old name of Seoul.)

 Within the Hanyang-Doseong